Determine the currently protected area

 - In the map pane, click the Kenya map tab.

-- For processing speed, each of the layers was clipped using the Kenya boundary feature and stored as local data in the project.
+This map contains a copy of the layers from the previous map, with some small changes.
+First, for processing speed, each of the layers was clipped using the Kenya boundary feature and stored as local data in the project.
 The suffix _Kenya was added to the layer names to indicate the change.

-- To simplify the suitability analysis, the species richness and rarity bivariate layer was duplicated and each layer was independently symbolized by the richness or rarity attributes, with symbology adjusted to emphasize each attribute separately.
+To simplify the suitability analysis, the species richness and rarity bivariate layer was duplicated and each layer was independently symbolized by the richness or rarity attributes, with symbology adjusted to emphasize each attribute separately.

-- The distance to water layer was symbolized with a stretch and new color scheme.
+Also, the distance to water layer was symbolized with a stretch and new color scheme.

 There are two more data preparation steps before you can start the analysis.
 Suitability Modeler works with raster data.
 The species richness and species rarity layers are feature layers, so you'll need to convert them to rasters.

-- Click Feature to Raster.
+- Click Feature to Raster .

-- On the Feature to Raster tool, for Input features, choose GlobalTerrRaR_025_Richness_Kenya.
+- For Input features, choose GlobalTerrRaR_025_Richness_Kenya.

 - For Field, choose Rich_all.